bulgr0z/StormLess/README.md

 ### Overview

 StormLess helps you build your .less css files localy before pushing them with PhpStorm.
-This way you can avoid using the slow less.js builder on your browser.
+This way you can avoid using the slow less.js compiler on your browser.

 ### Install

 1. Get your nodejs running localy
-2. clone the repository where you like.
+2. Clone the repository where you like.
 Lessc 1.3.1 is bundled with it.
 3. Open Phpstorm's Preferences > External Tools
 4. Add a new tool, name it as you like
 5. Set the program path to /StormLess/*your_os*/build.js